apache/arrow-site/_posts/2025-01-07-arrow-result-transfer.md

 ### 1. The Arrow format is columnar.

-In a columnar (column-oriented) data format, the values for each column in the data are held in contiguous blocks of memory.
-This is in contrast to row-oriented formats, in which the values for each row are held in contiguous blocks of memory.
+Columnar (column-oriented) data formats hold the values for each column in contiguous blocks of memory.
+This is in contrast to row-oriented data formats, which hold the values for each row in contiguous blocks of memory.

 <figure style="text-align: center;">
   <img src="{{ site.baseurl }}/img/arrow-result-transfer/part-1-figure-1-row-vs-column-layout.png" width="100%" class="img-responsive" alt="Figure 1: An illustration of row-oriented and column-oriented physical memory layouts of a logical table containing three rows and five columns.">